herzd/ConvHull/README.md

 ## Usage

 Please see below for individual use cases of the three different implementation.
 The following input files should be used to run any of the three implementations:
-- domains.txt => contains two columns, the 1st with the lower bounds, the 2nd with the upper bounds
+- `domains.txt`: contains two columns, the 1st with the lower bounds, the 2nd with the upper bounds
-- stoichs.txt => contains the stoichiometric matrix (reactions x metabolites) of the model
+- `stoichs.txt`: contains the stoichiometric matrix (reactions x metabolites) of the model
-- reactions.txt => (optional) contains the name annotations of the reactions as listed in the other two files
+- `reactions.txt`: (optional) contains the name annotations of the reactions as listed in the other two files

 Please not that input values for the exact implementation must be integers and that all values should be scaled accordingly.